The secondary, horizontal lock-up, should only to be used when the available space is limited.

 These are the official versions of the Hydro logo.
 No other arrangement or color is allowed.
 They are available in EPS format, compatible with Adobe Illustrator CS6 or newer for both print (CMYK and Pantone) and screen (RGB).

 The white (negative) version of the logo is intended for dark backgrounds.
-If the logo cannot be reproduced in color, use the black, white, or aluminum (CMYK) version.
+If the logo cannot be reproduced in color, use the black, white, or aluminium (CMYK) version.
 Never convert the dark blue logo to grayscale.